nayeemmz/cmsc426Spring2022/project3.md

 Train SVM on the resulting histograms (each histogram is a feature vector, with a label) obtained as a bag of visual words in the previous step.
 For a thorough understanding of SVM, refer to the heavily cited [paper](https://www.di.ens.fr/~mallat/papiers/svmtutorial.pdf), by Christopher Burges.

 You would need to train the classifiers as one vs. all.
-Wherein only the category that you are training for is considered to be a positive example and the other two categories are treated as negative examples.
+Wherein only the category that you are training for, is considered to be a positive example and the other two categories are treated as negative examples.
 You may use svm from sklearn in Python.

 ## Test your model